Animeboynz/Image-to-Casio-Basic/README.md

 ## Installation

-Go to [Releases](https://github.com/Animeboynz/Image-to-Casio-Basic/releases) and download the latest one.
+1. Go to [Releases](https://github.com/Animeboynz/Image-to-Casio-Basic/releases) and download the latest exe.
+2. Download the index.html and use it

 ## Usage